materokatti/cybersecurity/templates/controls-and-compliance-checklist.md

 |  |  | Sensitive data (PII/SPII) is confidential/private. | *Encryption is not currently used to better ensure the confidentiality of PII/SPII.* |
 |  |  | Data integrity ensures the data is consistent, complete, accurate, and has been validated. | *Data integrity is in place.* |
 |  |  | Data is available to individuals authorized to access it. | *While data is available to all employees, authorization needs to be limited to only the individuals who need access to it to do their jobs.* |

----

-**Recommendations (optional):**  In this section, provide recommendations, related to controls and/or compliance needs, that your IT manager could communicate to stakeholders to reduce risks to assets and improve Botium Toys’ security posture.

-*Multiple controls need to be implemented to improve Botium Toys’ security posture and better ensure the confidentiality of sensitive information, including: Least Privilege, disaster recovery plans, password policies, separation of duties, an IDS, ongoing legacy system management, encryption, and a password management system.*

-*To address gaps in compliance, Botium Toys needs to implement controls such as Least Privilege, separation of duties, and encryption.
-The company also needs to properly classify assets, to identify additional controls that may need to be implemented to improve their security posture and better protect sensitive information.*